abdelkimo/or-tools/doc_sources/MANUAL/source/manual/first_steps.rst

 ..  only:: html

     - basic knowledge of C++.
-    - basic knowledge of Constraint Programming (see chapter :ref:`chapter_introduction`).
+    - basic knowledge of Constraint Programming (see the chapter :ref:`chapter_introduction`).

 ..  raw:: latex